anOsuPlayer/Moona/README.md

 ### How do I get started?

-In order to get started with Moona you'll have to take a look to the *GUIDE.md file* contained here in this repository.
+In order to get started with Moona you'll have to take a look at the *GUIDE.md file* contained here in this repository.
 Also, there will be a rich source attached to each release that will explain the basics.

 I plan on creating my website containing a fully detailed documentation for Moona, but, for now, I'm poor, so the file will do just fine.